Dehn quandles of groups and orientable surfaces: Preliminaries

 Topologically, the three quandle axioms correspond to the three Reidemeister moves of planar diagrams of links in the 3-space.
 Following are some basic examples of quandles, some of which we shall use in the forthcoming sections. \begin{itemize} \item If $G$ is a group, then the binary operation $x*y=y x y^{-1}$ turns $G$ into the quandle $\Conj(G)$ called the \textit{conjugation quandle} of $G$. \item A group $G$ with the binary operation $x*y=yx^{-1}y$ turns $G$ into the quandle $\Core(G)$ called the \textit{core quandle} of $G$.
 In particular, if $G$ is a cyclic group of order $n$, then $\Core(G$) is the \textit{dihedral quandle} of order $n$. \item If $G$ is a group and $\phi\in \Aut(G)$, then $G$ with the binary operation $x*y=\phi\left(xy^{-1}\right)y$ forms a quandle $\Alex(G,\phi)$ referred as the \textit{generalized Alexander quandle} of $G$ with respect to $\phi$. \item Every link can be assigned a quandle called the link quandle which is a complete invariant of non-split links up to weak equivalence.
 This fundamental result appeared independently in the works of Joyce \cite{Joyce1979, Joyce1982} and Matveev \cite{Matveev1982}. \end{itemize}

 Morphisms and automorphisms of quandles are defined in the obvious way.
 We denote the group of all automorphisms of a quandle $Q$ by $\Aut(Q)$.
 Note that the quandle axioms are equivalent to saying that for each $y\in Q$, the map $S_y:Q\to Q$ given by $S_y(x)=x* y$ is an automorphism of $Q$ fixing $y$.
 The group $\Inn(Q)$ generated by such automorphisms is called the group of inner automorphisms of $Q$.
 The group $\Inn(Q)$ acts on the quandle $Q$ and the corresponding orbits are referred as connected components of the quandle.
 Thus, a {\it connected} quandle is one that has only one orbit, that is, $\Inn(Q)$ acts transitively on $Q$.
 For example, a dihedral quandle of odd order is connected whereas that of even order is not.
 Further, $Q$ is called {\it involutory} if $x*^{-1}y=x* y$ for all $x,y\in Q$.
 For example, the core quandle of any group is involutory.
-Involutory quandles are also called 2-quandles.
-In general, for a positive integer $n$, a quandle $Q$ is called an {\it $n$-quandle} if $n$ is the smallest integer such that $x*\underbrace{y *y*\cdots *y}_{n ~\mathrm{times}}=x$ for all $x, y \in Q$.
-Equivalently, a quandle is an $n$-quandle if and only if $n$ is the smallest integer such that each inner automorphism $S_x$ has order dividing $n$.

-The \textit{enveloping group} $\Env(Q)$ of a quandle $Q$ is the group with the set of generators as $\{e_x~|~x \in Q\}$ and the defining relations as
+The \textit{enveloping group} $\Env(Q)$ of a quandle $Q$ is the group with the set of generators as $\{e_x \mid x \in Q\}$ and the defining relations as

 for all $x,y\in Q$.
 For example, if $Q$ is a trivial quandle, then $\Env(Q)$ is the free abelian group of rank equal to the cardinality of $Q$.
 The enveloping group of the link quandle $Q(L)$ of a link $L$ is the link group $G(L)$ of $L$ \cite{Joyce1979, Joyce1982}.
 The natural map